AshishKingdom/aKFrameWork/README.md

 read aKFrameWork.pdf in 'doc' folder to know more about SUBS and FUNCTION of this framework and how to use it.

-Compile & run FrameworkManager.bas which will help you to create dialog with WYISWYG editor.
+FrameworkManager is a Web Application which will help you to get .bas code of the dialog.

 Have any question about this libary then contact me at http://www.qb64.net/forum Have any suggestion/bugs for this libary then inform me at